Bill Weld: Governor of Massachusetts (1991–1997)

 The business community reacted strongly to Weld's leadership.
-In a 1994 survey of chief executives conducted by the Massachusetts High Technology Council, 83% of those polled rated the state's business climate as good or excellent – up from 33% at the beginning of his term.
-Proponents might claim that Weld's leadership changed the minds of 50% of the CEOs surveyed while others would note the national economic trends or other factors might play a part.
+In a 1994 survey of chief executives by the Massachusetts High Technology Council, 83% of those polled rated the state's business climate as good or excellent, up from 33% at the beginning of his term.
+Some might claim that Weld's leadership changed the minds of 50% of the CEOs surveyed; others would note the national economic trends or other factors.
 Weld also reaped the benefits of the 1990s' prosperity, as the state's unemployment rate fell by more than 3 percentage points during his first term, from 9.6% in 1991 to 6.4% in 1994.
-As a result, Weld received grades of A in 1992, B in 1994, and B in 1996 from the Cato Institute, a libertarian think tank, in their biennial Fiscal Policy Report Card on America's Governors.
-In 1993 he supported adoption of a gun control bill in Massachusetts that included limits on gun purchases under age 21, as well as prohibiting certain types of weapons, which was not ultimately passed.
-He has since renounced this proposal.
-Weld is pro-choice and helped to introduce legislation to make it easier for women to access abortion procedures.
-As Governor, he supported gay rights.
+As a result, Weld received grades of A in 1992, B in 1994, and B in 1996 from the Cato Institute, a libertarian think tank, in its biennial Fiscal Policy Report Card on America's Governors.
+In 1993 he supported adoption of a gun control bill in Massachusetts that included limits on gun purchases under age 21 and prohibited certain types of weapons, which did not pass.
+He later renounced that proposal.
+Weld is pro-choice and helped introduce legislation to make it easier for women to access abortion procedures.
+As governor, he supported gay rights.
 In 1992, he signed an executive order to recognize domestic partnership rights for same-sex couples.
 In 1993, he signed into law legislation protecting the rights of gay students.
-He also said he would recognize same-sex marriages that might be performed out of state following a court decision in Hawaii.
+He also said he would recognize same-sex marriages performed out of state following a court decision in Hawaii.
 Weld signed into law the Massachusetts Education Reform Act of 1993 that created the Massachusetts Comprehensive Assessment System (MCAS) and the legal framework for charter schools in Massachusetts.
-During his term, he launched a successful effort to privatize many state's human services, laying off thousands of state employees.
-One of the social services Weld opposed and eventually ended was a program providing higher education to prison inmates.
+He launched a successful effort to privatize many state's human services, laying off thousands of state employees.
+One of the social services Weld ended was a program providing higher education to prison inmates.
 He also worked to expand Medicaid access by requesting more federal funding and, then, allowing more residents to qualify for the plan to both solve budget problems and increase access to health care in the state.
 After cutting state spending year-over-year for his first two years, the Republican Party lost its ability to sustain a veto in the legislature due to losses in the Massachusetts State Senate, forcing Weld to make greater concessions to Democratic legislators.